LVPlayground/playground/javascript/entities/README.md

 instead, which have additional functionality available to them to fake certain events.

 Entities created in tests are especially pedantic and validate every possible value, throwing exceptions when a bug might occur during the regular gamemode.
+This adds to the importance of having test coverage for the features you develop.

 ## Actors
 Actors are static, name-less pedestrians that stand at a given position.
 They can be made